codacy/codacy-coverage-reporter/docs/installation.md

 ## Manually downloading the native binary

+If you prefer, you can manually download and run the native `codacy-coverage-reporter` binary, either for the latest version or a specific one.

+You can use the scripts below to automatically check for the latest version of the binaries, download the binaries from either Bintray or GitHub, and run them.

 ### Linux amd64

 Download the latest binary and use it to post the coverage to Codacy